 The Bottom Line

-SMS messaging is here to stay.
+SMS messages are here to stay.
 Yes, messaging applications have massive growth in users but there are a few factors predicting a bright future for conversational text messaging in business.
 A report by the MEF finds that 35% of consumers trust SMS the most of all messaging platforms, likely due to its neutrality.

 Application-to-Person (A2P) messaging, which describes the use of SMS by enterprises to send texts to customers, employees and partners is ubiquitous and can be used by anyone with a mobile phone, regardless of handset, operator, OS, or country.
 Ovum forecasts that SMS traffic will grow to 1.28 trillion messages per annum by 2019.